This page describes tips that you might find helpful if you run into problems using Compute Engine.

 When selecting names for your resources, keep in mind that these friendly-names may be visible on support and operational dashboards within Compute Engine.
 For this reason, it is recommended that resource names that do not expose any sensitive information.

-An instance has direct internet access only if it has an
+An instance has direct internet access only if both of the following conditions are true:

 Run the following command: